zwxandy/zwxandy.github.io/_pages/about.md

 # 🔥 News
-- 🎉 [2025.5.21] Receive my first internship offer from Microsoft!
+- 🎉 [2025.5.21] Receive my first internship offer from Microsoft AI!
 - 🎉 [2025.5.13] Welcome to my newly updated homepage!
 I finally change my homepage template today (lazy me 😮‍💨)
 - 🥺 I also hope there will be some good news in the near future 🙏 Be patient :)